QubeSwap/qubebridge-network/README.md

 ## Contact

-If you have identified any security vulnerabilities or have security concerns, please email security@celer.network.
+If you have identified any security vulnerabilities or have security concerns, please email security@mabble.io.

+### Codebase
+QubeBridge was made possible based on [cBridge](https://cbridge.celer.network/) from Celer Network.